 The I-280 accident occurred between exits 8 and 11, a stretch of roadway known for a long, winding turn with limited forward visibility.
 Such stretches, which hide road obstructions from view, require drivers to slow down.
 This is not simply prudent.
 It’s the law; speed limits below the standard 55 mile per hour are routinely posted.

 On this occasion, emergency crews responding to the first crash had the right lane blocked when the dump truck crashed into the scene.
 Investigators have not speculated on why the truck driver was unable to avoid the accident scene, let alone move over.
 However, excessive speed may have been an issue.

 Finally, it is worth noting that the involved dump truck “was cited for 12 safety violations in two separate inspections just weeks before the crash, according to federal records.”
 NJ.com reports that “During each of the inspections in June, violations [were] deemed serious enough to force the …dump truck temporarily out of service, according to a public safety database maintained by the Federal Motor Carrier Safety Administration.”
 State Police at the scene of the crash did not issue any citations to the owner/operator of the truck, Edgar Penafiel, 54, of Newark, but there is no doubt the investigation will continue.

-At Brach Eichler, our personal injury attorneys have represented victims of catastrophic auto accidents throughout New Jersey.
+At Brach Eichler Trial Lawyers, our personal injury attorneys have represented victims of catastrophic auto accidents throughout New Jersey.
 We know the anguish victims suffer.
 We join Gov. Murphy, NJFMBA, and STFA in expressing our appreciation for first responders and urging motorists to observe posted speed limits and move over when approaching accident scenes.

-If you or a loved one have been injured in a motor vehicle accident anywhere in the Garden State, contact Brach Eichler for skilled and determined legal representation.
+If you or a loved one have been injured in a motor vehicle accident anywhere in the Garden State, contact Brach Eichler Trial Lawyers for skilled and determined legal representation.